 Completion of Professional Ethics: AICPA's comprehensive course is required.

-A minimum of 20 credit-hours each period.
+- A minimum of 20 credit-hours is required in each calendar year.

-At the end of the first full continuing education reporting year following receipt of an initial original certificate, an accountant must meet the applicable per year minimum, and must meet the applicable three-year minimum, including ethics content, two years thereafter.
+- At the end of the first full continuing education reporting year, following receipt of an initial original certificate, an accountant must meet the applicable per year minimum, and must meet the applicable three-year minimum, including ethics content, two years thereafter.